for the Ed for Good Scholarship Fund

 — Kaci Rackley, Executive Operations Coordinator at Julie Valentine Center

-3. You use Pathwright as an individual teacher or student in a K-12 or University classroom.
+3. You use Pathwright as an individual teacher or student in a K-12, university classroom, or for homeschool.

 What plans do Scholarships Apply to?